List, Search, Edit, and Delete Network Connectors

-All Network Connectors and their key details are listed in one place.
-From here, you can search, make quick edits, view details, delete, and add new Connectors.
+All Network Connectors and their key details are available in one place.
+From here, you can search, make quick edits, view details, delete, and manage Connectors.

 The list displays each Network Connector's Connection Status, Name, Region, Tunnel IP Address, Network, Tunneling Protocol, and Description.

-To view a list of Network Connectors, follow the steps below:
+To view and search your list of Network Connectors, follow the steps below:

 You will see a table listing all configured Connectors.

-To quickly edit particulars for a Network Connector, such as the Name, Description, and Region, follow the steps below:
+To quickly edit Network Connector details, such as the Name, Description, and Region, follow the steps below:

 Note